michigan-traffic-lab/Naturalistic-and-Adversarial-Driving-Environment/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the [PolyForm Noncommercial License 1.0.0].
+Please refer to [LICENSE](https://github.com/michigan-traffic-lab/Naturalistic-and-Adversarial-Driving-Environment/blob/main/LICENSE) for more details.

 ## Contact